EdvinNyberg/ACM_Edvin/examinations/05/README.md

 What is the disadvantage of having a task that _always_ makes sure a service is restarted, even if there is no configuration change?

+A:
+- Causes service interruption
+- May drop active user connections
+- Creates unwanted downtime
+- Is slower and inefficient
+- Can be risky in production

 # BONUS QUESTION

 There are at least two _other_ modules, in addition to the `ansible.builtin.service` module that can restart a `systemd` service with Ansible.
 Which modules are they?

+A: ansible.builtin.systemd and community.general.systemd_service